hambartsumov/hambartsumov.github.io/index.md

 ### Other

 Why is there so much text without that much meaning?
-I needed to test automatic menu generation (result should be on the left).
-If you don't have Javascript enabled, you will not see it.
+I needed to test automatic menu generation (result should be on the left or on the top).
+If you don't have JavaScript enabled, you will not see it.
 Another option is server-side rendering, but for that I would need to write a Ruby module.

 ### Contact